chemicalweaponsresearch/website/website/content/home/get_involved.md

 Interested in getting hands on in your support?
 There are so many ways to help out!

-There are countless research questions that could use answers, so if you're keen to science some stuff, please do!
+There are countless research questions that could use answers, so if you're keen to science some stuff, please [reach out](/contact)!
-If you need more information or want to chat, please [reach out](/contact)!

 We're currently working up descriptions of specific tasks or projects we could use help with, so stay tuned!
 [Contact us](/contact/) for more information in the meantime!